 When I first started the low-FODMAP diet in 2013 I will admit, just like for everyone else who starts the diet, it was hard.
 I knew I had to start planning my lunches.
 I couldn’t just grab whatever from a cafe, restaurant or the grocery store.
 I couldn’t just throw together whatever I had in my kitchen.
 So I started planning my lunches ahead of time to bring to work or have ready on the weekends.
 I started to see how many low-FODMAP options I had and then planning became fun, and it can be for you too, you’ll just have to trust me 🙂

-In this post, I am going to share easy low-FODMAP lunch recipes as well as some meal planning tips.
+In this post, I am going to share easy low-FODMAP lunch ideas as well as some meal planning tips.
 Whether you like different types of meat, eggs, fish, tofu, tempeh or vegetables, there’s something here for everyone.
 All recipes are based on a serving for one person.
-Let’s start with my favorite, sandwiches.
+Let’s start with my favorite, sandwiches!

 - Turkey sandwich with lettuce, tomato, and low-FODMAP cheese OR bacon, lettuce, tomato, mayo OR ham, cheddar, and mustard